 In today’s society, it is not uncommon for families to be positioned all over the globe.
 For example, parties to a relationship could likely hold assets in Hong Kong and the Philippines while one person lives in Australia with the children in a family home and the other lives and works in Papua New Guinea.

 In the unfortunate circumstances that proceedings need to be initiated to resolve family law matters, it is important to ensure that they commence in a favourable jurisdiction.
 As each country has its own law with respect to deciding family law matters, it can make a large difference to the outcome of a dispute and the effect on each person.

 For instance, Hong Kong has generous spousal maintenance provisions, and in the event your partner earns a larger income than you, it might be advantageous to file proceedings there (provided you meet the jurisdictional requirements).
 However, Hong Kong does not separate parenting and property matters in its jurisdiction, therefore if you do not want to raise issues in relation to parenting, then it might not be a good idea to file proceedings in Hong Kong.

 In some circumstances, both parties file in two different jurisdictions which causes a dispute in relation to where the matter should be heard.
 If, for instance, one person files in Papua New Guinea and the other files in Australia, an anti-suit injunction may be filed against the proceedings in Australia.
-This application effectively asks the Family Court of Australia to determine whether Australia is a “clearly inappropriate forum” for the matter to be heard.
+This application effectively asks the Federal Circuit and Family Court of Australia (FCFCA) to determine whether Australia is a “clearly inappropriate forum” for the matter to be heard.

 The court has determined that Australia will be a clearly inappropriate forum where the proceedings are “seriously and unfairly burdensome, prejudicial or damaging” to the other party causing “serious and unjustified trouble and harassment” (Henry v Henry).
 There are several factors the court can consider when determining this issue including: